nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 This class is responsible for:
 - When the app is launched: Initializing the other components in the correct sequence and connecting them with each other
-- When the app exits: Shuts down the components and invokes cleanup methods where necessary
+- When the app exits: Shuts down the components and invokes clean-up methods where necessary

 `Commons` contains constants that are shared across the other classes.